A-DW/DareUnzip/README.md

 # DareUnzip

-> **Disclaimer:** This project is for educational purposese only.
-It is a simulation designed to demonstrate a common malware delivery and operation pattern.
-Do not use any part of this project for malicious activities.
-The author is nor responsible for any misuse of this code.

 This project is a simulation of a common malware delivery and operation pattern.
 This project demonstrates how a payload can be packaged, delivered via a web server, and establish a connection back to a Command and Control (C2) server.

 ## Architecture